Daniel-KM/UpgradeToOmekaS/README.md

 or use the filter `upgrade_omekas`.
 You can look in the upgrader `Escher.php` for a basic upgrader.

+The last update of this plugin install the last stable version of Omeka S and try to install the last version of the modules, when possible, but you may have to update the modules inside Omeka S.

 Update of the list of plugins, modules and themes
 -------------------------------------------------